 Examples of platforms

 Shopify is a vivid example of a platform.
 It provides merchants and businesses with a website builder and e-commerce toolbox necessary to deploy and represent themselves online along with advanced marketing opportunities to reach their potential customers.
 At the same time, the platform doesn’t strictly control the offerings, customer relations, and experiences provided by a vendor.
-Customers deal with brands directly and may have no idea about Shopify behind the scenes, while the platform stands responsible for tech matters, including back-end and front-end mechanisms.
+In fact, customers deal with brands directly and may have no idea about Shopify behind the scenes, while the platform stands responsible for tech matters, including back-end and front-end mechanisms.
 This works as a standalone website for a company with all proprietary branding, positioning, marketing messages, and visuals, but excludes tech-related heavy lifting.

 Other examples of platforms are Wix and Weebly.
 Also, PayPal initially appeared as a marketplace but eventually decided to become a platform allowing for direct payments between people and organizations.
 Also, most social media represent platforms as they let companies place business pages without verifications unless you want to get a verified account status with a blue checkmark and other options.
 Some social media conglomerates, like Meta, Facebook, and Instagram, have integrated powerful marketplace functionalities, however, their use is not obligatory for all vendors.